kawa-analytics/kawa-documentation/README.md

 The main assets of KAWA can be shared across the workspace to which they belong.
 Sharing allows to set up publishing and collaborating flows between members of the KAWA workspaces.

+No information contained in Sheets or Dashboards is confidential, those are mere configuration objects.
+The security in KAWA only stems from two sources:

+- Workspace isolation
+- Data ROW and COLUMN level security.

+All entities consuming the data (Sheets, Dashboards, Python computations) are without exception subject to the configured RLS and CLS policies.

 > **⚡ Important:** Entities can not be shared across workspaces.

+__Sharing options__:

+Entities can be shared with particular teams or with all the users who can access the workspace.
+When sharing an entity:

+- Set a general access policy:
+    - `RESTRICTED` means users of the workspace cannot access the entity
+    - `VIEWER` means that users of the workspace can access the entity but cannot publish any change on it -`EDITOR` this level means that all the users of the workspace can publish changes on the entity

+- Set a per team access policy: The same levels apply.

+> **⚡ Important:** A user affected by more than one policy will benefit from the higher available access.
+If a user is targeted by `RESTRICTED`, `VIEWER` and `EDITOR` simultaneously (through different teams perhaps), they will have the `EDITOR` policy on that entity.

 ### 2.1 Sharing Sheets and Views